Category Theory for Programmers Challenges

 Show that the data type:

-is a bifunctor.
+data Pair a b = Pair a bis a bifunctor.
 For additional credit implement all three methods of

-and use equational reasoning to show that these definitions are compatible with the default implementations whenever they can be applied.
+Bifunctorand use equational reasoning to show that these definitions are compatible with the default implementations whenever they can be applied.

 See here.